Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/12OpenAdvocacy.md

 Main goals of advocacy program:

-* to increase awareness among influential groups and the public
+* To increase awareness among influential groups and the public

-* to reduce stigma and fear
+* To reduce stigma and fear

-* to engage and mobilize key stakeholders within the community who will champion the development
+* To engage and mobilize key stakeholders within the community who will champion the development

-* to expand advocacy groups, including community volunteers
+* To expand advocacy groups, including community volunteers

-* to mobilize resources to support the implementation of key priority \(core\) interventions
+* To mobilize resources to support the implementation of key priority \(core\) interventions

-* to maintain the involvement of decision-makers and the public l by disseminating information on achievements to date and future challenges.
+* To maintain the involvement of decision-makers and the public l by disseminating information on achievements to date and future challenges.

 ##### Steps to good advocacy